bennycheung/bennycheung.github.io/_posts/2023-09-15-building-stug-iii-winter-camouflage-model.md

 - **Camouflage Pattern**: Next, a camouflage pattern is carefully applied, adding a tactical and aesthetic element that blends artistry with historical accuracy.
 - **Chipping (Again)**: To finish off, a final round of chipping is applied, further accentuating the rugged and battle-worn persona of the tank, ready to tell its story through the ensuing layers of weathering and detailing.

-As I progress through each layer, the model transforms, adopting a personality and a narrative that beckons viewers to go deeper into its intricacies.
+As I progress through each layer, the model transforms, adopting a personality and a narrative that delight the viewers.

 #### Oil Dots Surfacing

 Adopting a technique that involves the strategic application of diverse oil color dots, I have managed to infuse the tank's surface with a rich tapestry of tones.
-By skillfully blending these hues, the surface transcends its initial state, morphing into a canvas that portrays realism and complexity, thereby captivating the observer with its enhanced depth and intriguing visual narrative.
+By skillfully blending and blurring these hues, the surface transcends its initial state, morphing into a canvas that portrays metal's weathering complexity, thereby enhancing depth and intriguing visual narrative.

 ![StuGIII_Build_Process_18]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Build_Process_18.jpg)

 _Figure: Showcasing the utilization of varied oil color dots applied to the tank's surface, which, after blending and natural brush strokes, culminates in a finish that amplifies the realism of the tank's surface hues._

-Below, you'll find the photographs showcasing the completed base coat, a vital step that lays the groundwork for the subsequent painting and weathering phases.
+The following photographs showcasing the completed base coat, a vital step that lays the groundwork for the subsequent painting and weathering phases.

 ![StuGIII_Build_Process_Post_07.jpg]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Build_Process_Post_07.jpg)